WHERE IS IT? On Jamaica Street in the city centre, a short walk from Central Station

 GRAND CENTRAL PICTURE HOUSE

 Currently home to the Classic Grand nightclub, this five-storey building, constructed in 1860, was originally a warehouse that stored shipments from the River Clyde.

 The Grand Central closed in 1966, but shortly after being given a category B-listed building status in 1970, it re-opened as the Classic-Grand cinema in 1973, under the auspices of its new owners, Classic Cinemas.
-It changed name again to the Cannon-Grand, and finally the Curzon, before closing its doors as a cinema chain for good in 1992.
-For a brief spell it operated as an amusement arcade, but was the site of a fire in 2001.
-Most of the original art deco features of the cinema remained intact, and after renovation it opened as the Classic Grand nightclub.
+It changed names again to the Cannon-Grand, and finally the Curzon, before closing its doors as a cinema chain for good in 1992.
+For a brief spell, it operated as an amusement arcade but was the site of a fire in 2001.
+Most of the original art deco features of the cinema remained intact, and after renovation, it opened as the Classic Grand nightclub.